Trek to Timm's Hill

 I flushed a wild turkey on the way back and wondered, not for the first time, why hunters think turkeys are so wily.
 I watched this one for a long time as it ran through the forest, pumping its neck and making a racket in the dry leaves.

 I had dinner a few miles farther south in Rib Lake at Camp 28, a motel and restaurant that pay tribute to a logging camp that operated there from 1881 to 1948.
-Then I headed back toward Ogema and my inn, run by Joyce and Jim Summers.
+Then I headed back toward Ogema and my inn.

 They talked of skiing amid trees frosted with snow and of the shed filled with sleds for the sport they like even better, sliding.